tit-exe/OrangIdentifier_AndroidApp/README.md

 ### Backward Compatibility

-User-added individuals (created in-app) store `exemplars: [[centroid]]` — a single-element list.
+User-added individuals (created in-app) store `exemplars: [[centroid]]`, a single-element list.
 The `max()` over one vector is equivalent to a plain dot product, so V3-style galleries work transparently.

 ---

 ## Adding a New Individual

-1. Go to **Settings → Add individual** (or use the + button on the home screen)
+1. Go to **Settings** and tap **Add individual** (or use the + button on the home screen)
 2. Enter the individual's name
-3. Take or import **at least 5 photos** (10–20 recommended for robustness)
+3. Take or import **at least 5 photos** (10 to 20 recommended for robustness)
-4. Review the detected face crops — delete bad crops (wrong angle, motion blur, partial face)
+4. Review the detected face crops and delete any bad ones (wrong angle, motion blur, partial face)
-5. Tap **Confirm** — the app computes a 768-dim prototype and writes it to `gallery.json`
+5. Tap **Confirm** and the app computes a 768-dim prototype and writes it to `gallery.json`

 Quality gates are enforced at every save:
-- **Self-similarity check**: the merged prototype must score ≥ threshold against the individual's own exemplars (prevents overly generic profiles)
+- **Self-similarity check**: the merged prototype must score above threshold against the individual's own exemplars, which prevents overly generic profiles
-- **Anti-false-positive check**: the merged prototype must score < threshold against all exemplars of all other individuals (prevents one individual from being recognised as another)
+- **Anti-false-positive check**: the merged prototype must score below threshold against all exemplars of all other individuals, which prevents cross-identity confusion

 ### Adding Field Photos to an Existing Individual